-On Websites, there are two types of elements – those that are fundamental, like a working link structure, let’s name it: the basics.
+On websites, there are two types of elements – those that are fundamental, like a working link structure, let’s name them the basics.
 And then, there are those colourful animations or functions that offer convenience: the delighters.

 In this blog post, I am going to outline the main mistakes made with one the ‘the basics’, error messages, and what you can do to improve them.